 As I’ve said before, I started out shooting instinctively.
 This required A LOT of practice shooting probably hundreds of arrows.
 As it turns out, I was ACTUALLY just gap shooting but nobody told me.
 It was just my instinct to aim the arrow where I needed it in order to impact where I wanted it.
 But that’s not really what Instinctive aiming is, according to those who shoot truly instinctively.

-This process of learning the instincts to hit accurately at various ranges take years to master.
+This process of learning the instincts to hit accurately at various ranges takes years to master (or thousands of arrows).
 Not everyone has years to master this method.
 For me, the long learning curve is a BIG disadvantage.
 I don’t want to wait years before I go hunting; I want to go this season!